slashP/Vali/readme.md

 | ArrowCount            | [Google] The number of arrows, mostly corresponds to the possible number of directions you can go in.
 Integer.
 | Elevation             | [Google] Meters above sea level.
 | DescriptionLength     | [Google] The length of the "description" field in Google's API.
 Used to distinguish (estimate) trekker coverage.
 If you want to include all coverage, add `DescriptionLength gt -1` to your respective location filter.
+| IsScout               | [Google] Whether the location is marked as "scout" in the Google API.
+This corresponds to meaning "gen3 trekker" if that term makes more sense to you.
 | CountryCode           | [Nominatim] Two character ISO 3166 country code.
 | SubdivisionCode       | [Nominatim] ISO 3166-2 code for the subdivision.
 Mostly corresponding to data available at [ISO_3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) (but with some exceptions.)
 | County                | [Nominatim] Municipality/county name where available.